datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

 ---
-layout: lesson
-root: .
-title: Databases using SQL
+title: "Databases using SQL"
-minutes: 60
+teaching: 60
 exercises: 5
 questions:
 - "What is a relational database and why should I use it?"